alex-rosta/tech.rosta.dev/posts/used-technologies.md

 created: 2025-07-21
 updated: 2025-07-23
 ---
-In this post, I want to share the various technologies and infrastructure I rely on in my personal projects, usually with generous free tiers or open-source options.
+The stack I most commonly use for my personal projects and infrastructure.

 ## Cloud Providers